gls21/Dynameta/README.md

 <br>

 ### Using the Dynameta package
+Any meta-analysis must be underpinned by a robust evidence gathering framework, which must be completed before proceeding with Dynameta.
+This includes writing and registering a protocol outlining clearly defined research questions and evidence inclusion criteria, carefully considering the suitability of evidence based on these criteria, and determining who will be responsible for updating the meta-analysis with Dynameta, and for how long (as to avoid research waste).
+Please refer to the guidance documents listed below in the 'Resources' tab section.

 Once you have successfully installed Dynameta, to access help documentation, run:
 ```
 help(package = "Dynameta")